In "The Woman," the suburban ennui of 1999's "American Beauty

 Pollyanna McIntosh (2011's "Burke and Hare

-") anguished performance in the role is brave and unshakable, Belle's desire to see things change ultimately coming too little, too late to alter her and her family members' fates.
+") anguished performance in the role is brave and unshakable, Belle's desire to see things change ultimately coming too little, too late to alter her and her family members' fatalistic destinations.

 "The Woman" leads to a knife-cuttingly tense climax, one that alternates from justified to unfair and back again, the viewer recoiling in apprehension and then rooting for certain characters to get what's coming to them.
 Taking yet another turn, the final moments transcend the havoc on display for a closing image as provocatively loaded with suggestion as it is eerily resplendent.
-Heavily scored with a soundtrack of original songs by Sean Spillanea folksy-pop crisscrossthe picture's catchy, melodic sounds often stand in contrast to what is occurring on the screen, yet always seem to fit emotionally.
+Heavily scored with a soundtrack of original songs by Sean Spillanea folksy-pop crisscrosserthe picture's catchy, melodic sounds always seem to fit emotionally even as they often stand in contrast to what is occurring on the screen.
 Finally, the post-credits coda is an ideally wondrous capper, a blending of live-action and animated effects that gets to the poetic center of its foreboding and whimsy.
 In "The Woman," the American Dream goes terribly wrong, ripped wide open by a sharp pair of pliers, a husband and son's sickly raging libidos, a wild woman out to make them pay, and a secret in the doghouse probably not named Rover.
 Why can't more films be as proudly one-of-a-kind as this one?
 Lucky McKee makes it look so easy.